blasterprivate/lmstudio-webui/README.md

 ---
 ## Security

 This Project is designed for local use only.
-Do not expose your LM Studio server or Backend server to the public internet without proper security measures in place.
+Do not expose your LM Studio server or Backend server to the public internet without proper security measures.

 ---
 ## Contributing